aaronbloomfield/ccc/hws/metamask/index.md

         - Option 1: If the "localhost:8545" network is available as an option to click on, then click on that
         - Option 2: Otherwise, click "add a network" then "add a network manually"
       - In both cases:
-          - Change the chain ID to the (base-10) value for our blockchain; that value can be found on the Canvas landing page
+          - Change the chain ID to the (base-10) value for our blockchain; that value can be found in the blockchain explorer's links section
-          - Change the explorer URL to the URL of the course explorer (on the Canvas landing page); it's just the standard explorer URL
+          - Change the explorer URL to the URL of the course explorer (in the blockchain explorer's links section); it's just the standard explorer URL
           - The "RPC URL" is going to be `http://localhost:8545/`
           - Name it anything you want; we'll assume the name is "localhost:8545" in these instructions
       - Then click save